jpsalado92/GDS-Resources/gds_tutorials/tutorial3_localdev/README.md

 ```shell script
 gcloud projects create dsccgen-tutorial
 ```
-You must link a billing account to this project in order to create buckets inside of it (do this via google's web console) Then, create the bucket, in this case I will call it `mydsccgenbucket`
+You must link a billing account to this project in order to create buckets inside of it (do this via google's web console).
+Then, create the bucket, in this case I will call it `mydsccgenbucket`
 ```shell script
 gsutil mb -p dsccgen-tutorial -b on -l us-east1 gs://mydsccgenbucket/
 ```
 Make sure to make permissions fine-grained through the web console!

 ### 2. Start a new dscc-gen Community Visualization project
 Open a terminal and run the command:
 ```shell script